marcelkalveram/awesome-product-engineer/README.md

 ### Strategy

-- [Good Strategy , Bad Strategy]() - One of the best books on strategy with many examples from the world of technology
+- [Good Strategy , Bad Strategy](https://www.goodreads.com/book/show/11721966-good-strategy-bad-strategy) - One of the best books on strategy with many examples from the world of technology.
-- [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/) - A book on how to discover and deliver products that customers love
+- [Inspired](https://www.svpg.com/books/inspired-how-to-create-tech-products-customers-love-2nd-edition/) - A book on how to discover and deliver products that customers love.
 - [Empowered]() - as a leader of product management, product design, or engineering, with everything you’ll need to create just such an environment.

 ### Process